-As a person who stammers, you have the right to ask for what is known as ‘reasonable adjustments’ - ways in which your working life can be made easier.
+As a person who stammers, you have the right to ask for what are known as 'reasonable adjustments' — ways in which your job can be made easier.

 Your potential or current employer has a duty of care to meet your needs where possible.
 Stammering can be seen as a disability and adjustments in the workplace are ways to prevent disabled people being put at a disadvantage.